jleben/slack-chat-resource/Readme.md

           not_replied_by:
             author: U22222222

 This configures a resource reading messages from channel with ID `C11111111`.
-It reads only messages the begin by mentioning the user with ID `U22222222`.
+It reads only messages that begin by mentioning the user with ID `U22222222`.
 It ignores messages already replied to by that same user.

 ## `get`: Read message